 Corn Rotti

 In South India (especially Karnataka) almost everyone makes or knows rice /akki rotti and finger millet / ragi rotti.
 This i have made using corn flour.
 Lovely brunch i would say.
 Very Healty too.
 Very tasty with some spicy coconut chutney.
 Definitely try in your kitchen.
-Easy to prepare & not much ingredients.
+Easy to prepare and not much ingredients.

 Ingredients